EmbeddedSystemClass/QwaveSys-RPi-Package_2.0/README.md

-#QwaveSys RPi Package for LabVIEW 2.0
+#QwaveSys RPi Package 2.0 for LabVIEW.

 If you find this package is useful, please consider supporting it with a donation. https://www.paypal.me/qwavesystems